emaphp/eMapper/README.md

 <br/>
 #####Statements

-Named queries could also be called from a dynamic attribute by adding the *@StatementId* annotation.
+Named queries could also be called from a dynamic attribute by adding the *@Statement* annotation.

 ```php
 namespace Acme\Factory;